Environmental peacebuilding: Critiques

 While environmental peacebuilding aims to address peace- and environment-related problems simultaneously and offers a more positive and less deterministic lens on environmental security, it has also been criticized both as a concept and a practice.
 Some researchers have argued that environmental peacebuilding suggests a win-win approach and romanticizes environmental cooperation, which risks giving rise to technical solutions that obscure wider political conflicts and socio-economic inequalities.
 For example, peace parks in southern Africa as well as large-scale hydropower cooperation can result in displacements of local populations and the occurrence of conflicts.
 Some scholars show how the technical approach to environmental peacebuilding in fact served as a securitising move, thereby legitimising environmental actors in conflict settings.
 Environmental peacebuilding can also serve as a pretext for coordinated resource exploitation, among other adverse consequences.

-Recent studies of United Nations Environment Programme (UNEP)’s Environmental Cooperation for Peacebuilding Programme (2008–2015) moreover show that programme reports overwhelmingly frame local actors—both state and non-state—as a risk in the context of natural resource management.
-The study argues that this inevitably will negatively effect peacebuilding practive, because "the use of these reports as training material for UNEP and other UN staff may discourage practitioners from involving domestic state and non-state actors, and as such potentially inhibits sustainable management of resources, as well as impacting wider peacebuilding efforts."
+Some scholars also argue that the United Nations Environment Programme (UNEP)'s Environmental Cooperation for Peacebuilding Programme (2008–2015) overwhelmingly framed local actors as a risk in the context of natural resource management, hence discouraging their inclusion.
+Others experts retain a more positive view of UNEP's program.